 But, while we wait for the completion of the Justice and Mercy of God, there is a very real sense in which God is already among us, already coming – in fact already here.

 Every time a family is raised up out of poverty, Jesus comes.

 Every time a war-monger lays down his weapons, Jesus comes.

-Every time a lonely person finds a friend in our community café, Jesus comes.
+Every time a lonely person finds companionship with one of our stewards, Jesus comes.

-Every time a poverty stricken family is fed by the Portsmouth Foodbank, Jesus comes.
+Every time a poverty stricken family is fed by the Havant Foodbank, Jesus comes.

 Every time a sick or house-bound person is visited by our Pastoral Team, Jesus comes.

 Every time the bells are rung to announce the presence of Christ in this community, Jesus comes.

 Every time the choir sings, or a baby is baptised, or a couple tie the knot in prayer, Jesus is present.
 Jesus comes.